rust-lang/blog.rust-lang.org/posts/inside-rust/2023-11-09-spec-vision.md

 ### Release Cadence

-Rust releases continue to proceed independently of the specification approval process.
+Rust releases will proceed independently of the specification approval process.

 If a specification has not been approved for a given release, then the release will go out without an associated specification.
 (We might still decide to deliver a specification associated with a given release at a later time, however.)